Caulimovirus

 Caulimovirus is a genus of viruses, in the family Caulimoviridae order Ortervirales.
-Plants serve as natural hosts.
-There are 12 species in this genus.
+They are para-retroviruses with dsDNA and plants as their host.
+There are 14 species in this genus.
 Diseases associated with this genus include: vein-clearing or banding mosaic.

 Taxonomy

-The genus contains the following species:
+The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: